Joshua-Elms/AReS-whitepaper-supplementary-materials/README.md

 * `datapath`

     The filepath of the data that you would like to run AReS on.
 AReS will attempt to predict the last column using the rest of the columns.
-The case studies presented in the paper are located at `datasets/kaggle_datasets`, but other examples can be found in `datasets/test_datasets`.
+The case studies presented in the paper are located at `datasets/kaggle_datasets` ([concrete](https://www.kaggle.com/competitions/playground-series-s3e9) and [paris](https://www.kaggle.com/competitions/playground-series-s3e6)), but other examples can be found in `datasets/test_datasets`.

 * `which_regressors`